-The Northern research community is diverse: it includes both Northerners and Southerners, Inuit and non-Indigenous.
-It involves elders, scientists from communities, from the government and from academia as well as stakeholders and knowledge-holders from all around the circumpolar North.
-Many different journeys and opportunities led our members to where they are now, contributing to the richness of our community.
+Our community of Northern research is diverse: it includes people from the North and the South, involves workers and scientists from communities, government and academia as well as stakeholders and knowledge-holders from across the Arctic Circle.
+Many different journeys led our members to where they are today, contributing to the richness of our community.

-For this #InclusionNorthernResearch initiative, ours goals are to:
+For the #InclusionNorthernResearch initiative, our goals were to:

 - Hear the diverse voices within our community on their experiences;